CodeSmith92/EqSystemCosts/README.md

 # EqSystemCosts

-Python module for extracting annual coal plant generation and related data; for calculating each coal plant's annual operating costs; and for calculating the capital and operational costs of wind and solar power.
-Relies on data input from EIA-923 (2020).
-Can be expanded for multi-year comparison.
+Program for extracting annual coal plant generation and related data; for calculating each coal plant's annual operating costs; and for calculating the capital and operational costs of wind and solar power.
+Relies on data input from EIA-923 (2015-present).

 ## Updates
 * 06/10/2021